BlockMen/cme/chicken/README.txt

 ================================
 Copyright (c) 2015 BlockMen <blockmen2015@gmail.com>

-Version: 2.0 Beta
+Version: 2.1 Beta

 Adds chicken to Minetest (requires Creatures MOB-Engine).
 Chicken spawn on dirt and grass blocks, have 5 HP and are friendly.
-When killed they drop meat, which can be eaten or cooked.
-Also they drop randomly eggs (which have no real use yet.)
+When killed or dying they drop meat, which can be eaten or cooked and probably some feathers.
+Also they drop randomly eggs (which can be thrown to spawn new chicken)

 License: